MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 ### How to cite?

 Ideally, use and cite code that is archived in a long-term repository with a persistent DOI.
-Follow the guidance about the preferred citation format, which is provided in the long- term repository and may appear in a README or a CITATION file.
+Follow the guidance about the preferred citation format, which is usually provided in the long-term repository and may appear in a README or a CITATION file.

 DOIs provide a persistent identifier/link for research outputs.
 Thus, it is preferable to cite code in long-term repositories linked to a DOI.
-URLs (e.g., Stack Overflow) and active repositories (e.g., on GitHub) are mutable but can be used if there is no alternative.
+URLs (e.g. Stack Overflow) and active repositories (e.g. on GitHub) are mutable but can be used if there is no alternative.

 Packages may provide a way to cite individual versions as well.
 For reproducibility, cite both the overall package and the version that is used in your work.
 As functionality of a package may evolve with the release of new versions, this helps provide a specific description of your work.

-If you are writing software, you can also cite in the comments and documentation of the software that you have used.
+If you are writing software, you can also cite the software that you have used during your work in the comments and documentation.

 ## Lesson 2: Summary

 In this lesson, you learned that:

 - Open code exists in a vast, organic, and distributed ecosystem.
-Discovering Open Code depends on defining your requirements, knowing where to look, and developers using FAIR principles.
+Discovering open code depends on defining your requirements, knowing where to look, and using FAIR principles.
-- Scientific papers are now a good place to discover scientific Open Code, since many journals require the code used in the paper to be linked via a DOI.
+- Scientific papers are now a good place to discover scientific open code, since many journals require the code used in the paper to be linked via a DOI.
 - Before use, it is important to assess open software for functionality, quality, interoperability, security, and license/reuse restrictions.
-Your first step should be to look for a README file.
+Your first step should be to look for a README file for these details.
 - When reusing open software, use the latest supported version and test the software to ensure it functions as expected.
 If problems arise, reach out to the developers or user community, ideally via a public forum.
-- It is important to cite and acknowledge open software that significantly contributes to your work, as well as share your lessons learned and any contributions with the developers and user community.
+- It is important to cite and acknowledge open code and software that significantly contributes to your work, and share your lessons learned or any contributions openly with the developers and user community.

 ## Lesson 2: Knowledge Check